To find out, we need to know what you want to have shipped and to where.

-We actually don't "charge shipping," we just pass on the actual cost the carriers charge us.
-But we do get very good rates thanks to the volume of shipping we do
+We pass along the actual cost the carriers charge us.
+But we do get very good rates thanks to the volume of shipping we do.

-To answer how much shipping costs, we need to know 3 things from you:
+To get you an accurate quote, we need to know 3 things from you:

 - Quantity of lumber/product

 - Special requirements for lumber sizes, and/or special requirements for delivery

 Some of our products include shipping or have a simple flat rate, which is clearly stated on the product's page.

 On other products, shipping charges are determined by UPS, USPS, or a truck freight carrier, depending on the size of the order in question.